skip to main content

 What is the Resident as Teacher Program?

-The Resident as Teacher Program provides prescribed modules that allow residents to become familiar with important clerkship information, including the Medical Education Program Objectives (MEPOs), the learning objectives of their respective course or clerkship, and the School of Medicine Policies.
+The Resident as Teacher Program provides prescribed modules that allow residents to become familiar with important clerkship information, including the Medical Education Program Objectives (MEPOs), the learning objectives of their respective course or clerkship, and the College of Medicine Policies.
 The modules also provide information to help prepare residents for the roles of teaching and assessing medical students.

 Requirements of the program